Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

 Non-compute node (NCN) personalization applies post-boot configuration to the HPE Cray EX management nodes.
 Several HPE Cray EX product environments outside of CSM require NCN personalization to function.
-Consult the manual for each product to configure them on NCNs by referring to the [1.5 HPE Cray EX System Software Getting Started Guide S-8000](https://www.hpe.com/support/ex-gsg) on the HPE Customer Support Center.
+Consult the manual for each product to configure them on NCNs by referring to the [`Shasta 1.5 HPE Cray EX System Software Getting Started Guide S-8000`](https://www.hpe.com/support/ex-gsg) on the `HPE Customer Support Center`.

 This procedure defines the NCN personalization process for the CSM product using the [Configuration Framework Service (CFS)](../configuration_management/Configuration_Management.md).